vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

     />
   </center>

-4. Add at least one variant of the product with attribute and SKU number.
+4. Add at least one variant of the product with attributes and SKU number.

   <center>
     <img